LivePersonInc/knowledge-center-archive/_new/latest-whats-new.md

 <iframe src="https://player.vimeo.com/video/588339498" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 ## Conversational Marketplaces
-LivePeron’s Conversational Marketplaces transform the way online marketplaces, their customers, and consumers engage in sales and customer care journeys.
+LivePerson’s Conversational Marketplaces transform the way online marketplaces, their customers, and consumers engage in sales and customer care journeys.
 The Marketplace Solution allows brands to use LivePerson’s Conversational Commerce tools to create seamless conversational experiences between consumers and their customers - independent businesses, subsidiary companies, and franchise networks - on their digital storefronts.

 With LivePerson’s Conversational Marketplaces, brand sites have the ability to directly message with their consumers, empowering them to provide higher customer satisfaction, increase lifetime value, generate leads, and drive revenue.